grnydawn/accelpy/docs/source/index.rst

 Example
 --------------

 In this example, we will add two 2-dimensional vectors(x, y) element-wisely and save their sum in a vector(z).
-The three positional arguments(x, y, z) to Accel object are NumPy ndarrays. "copyin" and "copyout" with a tuple of input arguments each ensure that the specified data are available to target device such as CPU or GPU.
-In case of CPU, it those optional argument do nothing because the data are already available.
-Howver, in case of GPU, AccelPy does allocate and copy the data to GPU.
+User can define acceleration task using Accel class.
+The named arguments of "copyin" and "copyout"ensure that the specified data are available to target device such as CPU or GPU.
+In this example, two Numpy ndarray "x" and "y" are available in the target device as input variables and "z" as an output varilable.
+In the case of CPU, those optional argument do nothing because the data are already available on CPU memory space.
+Howver, in the case of GPU, AccelPy does allocate and copy the data to GPU.

 "launch" function compiles and run the kernel that is specified in the file of "vecadd.knl".
 The details of the kernel file is explained below.
 The launch function also needs the input data arguments of "x", "y", and "z".
 However, because these data are already available in target device through the "copyin", there is no actual data movement during the execution of "launch" function.